-• List of Actionable Strategies: A list of strategies, such as the collection of new data or the implementation of a new geodetic datum, which are required to move countries from their current status to a desired future state where geospatial data resources are concerned.
-These strategies provide input into the Data Theme Road Map (See SP4: Action 4.6.5) and are often included as actions in the Country-level Action Plan for strengthening geospatial information management (See SP1: Action 1.6.9).
+- Desired Future State (Strategic Goals): These are the goals a nation is endeavoring to achieve.
+Goals are generally documented in the Geospatial Information Management Strategy (See SP1: Action 1.6.6). - Gaps in Capability (Challenge): These are the challenges that need to be overcome. - List of Actionable Strategies: A list of strategies, such as the collection of new data or the implementation of a new geodetic datum, which are required to move nations from their current situation to a desired future state where geospatial data resources are concerned.
+These strategies provide input into the Data Theme Road Map (See SP4: Action 4.6.5) and are often included as actions in the Country-level Action Plan for strengthening geospatial information management (See SP1: Action 1.6.8).